S-Lowes/Code-Institute-MS3/TESTING.md

 1. This brings them to the creation page.
 This Dynamic form allows the user to add ingredients and instructions dynamically.
     - Dynamic form works as intended.
 1. Once the recipe is created it will appear in their 'My Recipes' tab.
-    - Upon creation of the recipe we can see it on the homepage and in my recipe tab.
+    - Upon creation of a recipe we can see it on the homepage and in my recipe tab.
 This works are intended.
 1. They can edit and delete any recipe that they make.
     - Editing works as intended.
-    - Deleting also works.
+    - Deleting also works as intended.
 1. Searching for a recipe.
     - Upon clicking 'search recipe' in the navbar the user is taken to the search page correctly.
-    - Searching for an ingredient such as 'salt' or a name of an recipe such as 'luganica' works as intended.
+    - Searching for an ingredient such as 'salt' or a name of a recipe such as 'luganica' works as intended.

 * Testuser was created to explore the users journey.
 * Testuser created the recipe 'Testing User Journey.'